 We strongly believe in creating partnerships with local schools as well as exemplar schools, to share best practice and resource, foster long-term collaboration and a wider community ethic and approach.
+We have initially achieved this by having two local head teachers (both nationally recognised) as a part of our team (see section 6.1).
 We will further achieve this by meeting other local schools regularly, as a wider group, to develop common goals and strategies for the wider local community.

-As we believe education starts from the earliest age, we started by establishing an independent nursery followed by Nishkam Primary School through the free schools' process which successfully opened in September 2011, as one of the pioneer 24 free schools.
+As we believe education starts from the earliest age, we started by establishing an independent nursery followed by Nishkam Primary School through the free schools process which successfully opened in September 2011, as one of the pioneer 24 free schools.
 After further application the Department of Education approved Nishkam High School and Sixth Form (11-18) which opened September 2012.
 We will be a high achieving school where children of all aptitudes and abilities gain the skills and qualifications they need to succeed in further and higher education, at work and in their personal and social lives.